Consumer Health Data Privacy Policy

 We collect consumer health data solely to provide the Rhythms service you have requested.
 Specifically, we use it to:

-For users in the United Kingdom, we process your personal data on the following lawful bases under UK GDPR:
+For users in the European Economic Area (EEA) and the United Kingdom, we process your personal data on the following lawful bases under EU GDPR and UK GDPR respectively:

 You may withdraw your consent at any time.
 Withdrawal does not affect the lawfulness of processing carried out prior to withdrawal.